Skip to navigation

 No one likes to think about the end of their life, but a will can ensure that those you love and care for are able to share in what you’ve accumulated in your lifetime.

-If you’re in Columbus, Ohio, or anywhere throughout the Central Ohio region, contact me Gregory, L. Williams, Jr., Esq., Partner.
+If you’re in Columbus, Ohio, or anywhere throughout the Central Ohio region, contact me at The Law Offices of Gregory L. Williams.
 I believe that you can never be too young or too old to establish a will or trust, but you can be too late.

 Who Can Create a Will in Ohio?